Limiting velocities and transonic dislocations in Mg: A molecular dynamics study of hcp Mg

 The mobility of dislocations is calculated using molecular dynamics simulation code LAMMPS \cite{Plimpton:1995} and tracked via the Open Visualization Tool (OVITO) with its Dislocation Extraction Algorithm (DXA) feature \cite{Stukowski:2009,Stukowski:2012}.
 To properly capture the dislocation core structure and mobility, two recently developed interatomic potentials which are Wu et al. MEAM \cite{Wu:2015} and Pei et al. EAM \cite{Pei:2018} are used.
 Both potentials can reproduce not only fundamental properties such as lattice parameters, cohesive energies, and elastic constants but also defect properties such as stacking fault energies and dislocation core structures, which are important for the study of dislocations and their mobility.

 For this study, straight prismatic and basal dislocations with different characters (edge and screw) are inserted to the simulation cell as shown in Fig. \ref{fig:simbox}.
 This was done using the Volterra displacement field with proper treatment of the boundary atoms as demonstrated by previous studies for mobility of dislocations in Al \cite{Dang:2019,Dang:2020}.
 The prismatic slip system is chosen as $[1\bar{2}10]$ $(10\bar{1}0)$, while the studied basal slip system is $[1\bar{2}10]$ $(0001)$.
 The $X$ and $Z$ directions coincide with dislocation line and gliding directions, respectively, while a mixed boundary condition is applied in the $Y$ direction.
 The simulation cell is about $7.0 \times 19.0 \times 62.5$ nm in $X$, $Y$, and $Z$ directions, and contains approximately 385,000 atoms.
 This size has been shown to be sufficient to ensure the dislocation mobility results do not strongly depend on the image force effects from the free surface and the periodic boundary \cite{Dang:2019}.
-The introduction of the dislocations is followed by an energy minimization routine to obtain appropriate core structures, which cannot be described by the Volterra displacement field.
-A Nos{\'e}-Hoover style thermostat and barostat is used to equilibrate the system to 100 K \cite{Melchionna:1993}.
+Preliminary MD simulations of basal screw dislocations further confirm that this simulation box size has minor effects on the results.
+The introduction of the dislocation is followed by an energy minimization routine to obtain relaxed dislocation core structures, which cannot be described by the Volterra displacement field.
+The system with the relaxed dislocation configuration is then brought to 100K via a Nos{\'e}-Hoover style thermostat and barostat \cite{Melchionna:1993}.
 Since the $Y$ direction is non-periodic and its pressure cannot be controlled via the barostat, the $Y$ position of the top boundary is manually adjusted using an iterative technique to relieve the pressure in the $Y$ direction caused by lattice thermal expansion at 100 K. To calculate the elastic constants, the standard approach in LAMMPS is used where a small strain is applied in the appropriate directions and the change in stresses of the relaxed initial and strained configurations are calculated.
 A similar approach is used in VASP for the DFT calculations \cite{Yu:2010,Kresse:1996a}.